inambioinfo/snippets/TeamSKI/TeamPresentation.md

 ![Andrea Volkamer](http://media.bio.mx/teams/ski/volkamer.jpg)
 #### Postdoc
 ##### Previous work
-Feb. - Aug.
 2013: Postdoc in Bioinformatics at the University of Hamburg (Pro Exzellenzia Fellowship)
-2013: PhD in Structural Bioinformatics at the Center for Bioinformatics, University of Hamburg
+01/2013: PhD in Structural Bioinformatics at the Center for Bioinformatics, University of Hamburg

-Developed software for target assessment based on active site analysis; collaborated with Merck and BioSolveIT; research stay at the Purdue University, IN, USA (2007/2008).
+Developed software for target assessment based on active site analysis; collaborated with Merck and BioSolveIT;
+research stay at the Purdue University, IN, USA (2007/2008).
 ##### Contact
 E-mail: <volkamer@bio.mx>
 Phone: +49-6221-6545627